 “I been sick three weeks.”

 Pleasure had already visited the clinic 60 kilometers away to see the ‘modern’ doctors, but he was still feeling ill and now seeking a traditional remedy.
 Knowing that foreigners liked to experience tribal customs, Pleasure had thoughtfully invited me to visit the nyanga, or witch doctor, with him.
 Now Pleasure’s slight figure marched across the fields, back straight, arms swinging and head set firmly towards the horizon, while I stumbled behind, eyes trained to the ground.
-From time to time he waited for me to catch up, but as soon as I drew close and slowed to take in the scenery, he sped off again, apparently indifferent to the fiery sun and rough terrain.
+From time to time he waited for me to catch up, but as soon as I drew close and slowed to take in the scenery, he sped off again, apparently indifferent to the fiery sun, rough terrain and my aching lungs.

 Eventually we arrived and were ushered into a tiny thatched hut where the dread-locked nyanga awaited us, wearing a smart shirt, a pink scarf, a blue blanket and a huge smile.
 After cheerfully shooing away two curious children, he sat down on the dirt floor, back and legs straight, ankles crossed tidily.
 The smell of smoke filled the air, and dust clung to an array of bottles and jars clustered behind him.
 Pleasure and I sat down too and, as our eyes grew used to the flickering darkness, the consultation began.
 The nyanga and Pleasure talked to each other in shona with low, urgent voices, while I watched and listened, but understood nothing.